Antonia Richardson. UKCP and MBACP Registered Psychotherapist and Counsellor

 Whatever difficulty, vulnerability or anxiety brings you to counselling, I believe that you have the potential for self healing.
 Working with a therapist may bring solace, insight, sustainable personal growth, a growing self regard and new ways of relating to family, friends and colleagues.

 I have particular interest in the correlation between emotional states and the body, and this is especially helpful for anyone who has experienced past trauma, prolonged stress and anxiety, depression and relationship problems.Some people may be unsure about the root cause of their distress.
-Whatever your experience and situation, I will endeavour to support you to discover meaningful understandings of yourself and your deeper needs; to improve your communication in your closest relationships; I will help you to explore your hopes for the future and how you might begin to live life in creative ways.
+Whatever your experience and situation, I will endeavor to support you to discover meaningful understandings of yourself and your deeper needs; to improve your communication in your closest relationships; I will help you to explore your hopes for the future and how you might begin to live life in creative ways.
 For some people counselling may come to be viewed as a protected, creative, sacred space in your life.

 Personal problems are often mulit-layered:

 Without being aware of it, many of us bring our past hurts into our present life and closest relationships.
 Early experiences of distress may cause years of inner conflict, exhaustion, tension in families and between couples.

 I have extensive experience of working with people who face a variety of difficulties such as: depression; relationship problems; loneliness; PTSD; critical illness; childhood sexual, physical and emotional abuse; alcohol & drug misuse; suicidal thoughts; rape; domestic violence; infertility; low self esteem; eating problems; sleep problems; chronic pain; work related stresses; sexual identity; spirituality and major life changes such as bereavement, retirement, separation.